7 Brilliant Tips to Prepare for Your First In-Studio Photo Shoot

 COME CAMERA READY BUT BRING YOUR MAKEUP ALONG

-The day your shoot is scheduled, you’ll want to arrive at the photography studio camera-ready.
+The day your shoot is scheduled, you’ll want to arrive at the photography studio "camera-ready".
 This means that your makeup is done, your hair is finished, and you are in an outfit that could work on camera.

 Prepare a makeup kit to bring along that includes pressed powder to reduce shine, the lipstick that you’re wearing, mascara, and eyeliner for touch-ups.
-Depending on what kind of shoot you are doing you may want to bring along your nail polish for touch-ups as well.
+Depending on what kind of shoot you are doing, you may want to bring along your nail polish for touch-ups as well.

-DON’T TRY NEW THING THE DAY OF
+DON’T TRY NEW THINGS THE DAY OF THE SHOOT

 FIND YOUR GOOD SIDE, FIND YOUR LIGHT

 Most people have a “good side” when it comes to photography.
 If you don’t already know which side is yours, a good rule of thumb is to shoot your left side.
+There is, believe it or not, a whole science behind this with a points system involved.
+If you want to get super scientific, you can follow this guide.

 PRACTICE POSING